 The I-829 petition proves that the immigrant investor successfully met all USCIS requirements.
-Once the petition is approved, the investor’s conditional residency restriction is removed and that investor, his or her spouse, and their unmarried children under the age of 21 can live in the United States permanently.
+Once the petition is approved, the investor’s conditional residency restriction is removed and that investor, their spouse, and their unmarried children under the age of 21 can live in the United States permanently.

 A successful I-829 petition is one built through a collaborative effort between the EB-5 project sponsors, the project developer, the investor’s counsel, and the regional center.
-In order to ensure a successful petition, accurately tracking a number of key metrics is critical for both developers and regional centers.
+To ensure a successful petition, accurately tracking several key metrics is critical for both developers and regional centers.

 Among the metrics that must be tracked, the inputs used in the original economic model are of utmost importance.
 These inputs include items such as hard and soft costs, operational revenue numbers, and the number of jobs—both direct and indirect—created through the project.

 The tracking effort does not stop there for these project teams and their affiliated regional centers.
 In addition to spending and revenue creation, applicants must show that their EB-5 investment has been maintained throughout the job creation period.
-K1 forms provide ample evidence to prove to USCIS that this has taken place.
-At the regional center level, the team must work together with developers and investors to ensure that a social security number has been issued, which is a main component of attaining a Form K1.
+IRS Schedule K-1 (Form 1065) provides ample evidence to prove to USCIS that this has taken place.
+At the regional center level, the team must work together with developers and investors to ensure that a social security number has been issued, which is a main component of attaining a form K-1.

 - Copy of the investor’s green card

-- Copies of a spouse’s and/or child’s green cards
+- Copies of spouse’s and/or child(ren)’s green cards

 - Any relevant information regarding any arrest or conviction

-- USCIS-required fees, including a standard government filing fee as well as a biometrics fee
+- USCIS-required fees, including a standard government filing fee and a biometrics fee

-USCIS will accept petitions submitted to their USCIS California Service Center.
-USCIS processing times are currently listed as between 28 and 36 months, depending on caseload upon submission.
+USCIS processing times are listed on the Check Case Processing Times page.
 USCIS may sometimes request additional information that may be necessary to help them adjudicate the petition.
 They may also request an in-office interview with the applicant.
 These additional requests emphasize the need for a highly effective application supported by accurate tracking from the beginning.

 When an I-829 is approved, the applicant’s conditional residency status is replaced by a lawful permanent resident status.
 Once this occurs, the investor will receive a new green card reflecting the status change.

-Once an application is filed, USCIS will provide a receipt of filing to each of the parties under review (the main investor and his or her spouse and dependents).
-Using this receipt, an investor can track his or her application status.
+Once an application is filed, USCIS will provide a receipt of filing to each of the parties under review (the main investor and their spouse and dependents).
+Using this receipt, an investor can track their application status.
 This receipt will also provide confirmation that the conditional resident status has been extended while USCIS is reviewing the petition.
 In addition, this notice will provide the investor with work and travel authorization.

-If a situation occurs in which a project fails, the investor can still be granted permanent resident status through a successful I-829 filing.
-The success of the filing will be reliant on the investor’s current immigration status and the degree to which the original business plan set forth was successful.
+If an EB-5 project fails, the investor can still be granted permanent resident status through a successful I-829 filing.
+The success of the filing will depend on the investor’s current immigration status and the degree to which the original business plan set forth was successful.
 Investors who have already started the period of conditional residence can still receive I-829 approval.
-In these cases, the investor must prove two things: that the original EB-5 investment can be sustained, and that this investment created or will create the full-time jobs required by the EB-5 Program within a reasonable time.
+In these cases, the investor must prove two things: that the original EB-5 investment can be sustained and that this investment created or will create the full-time jobs required by the EB-5 program within a reasonable time.

-One key point to emphasize is that it is not required to show USCIS that a successful business was established.
-As long as the requisite jobs were created and the application requirements were satisfied, even temporarily, the investor should be granted permanent residence.
+It is not required to show USCIS that a successful business was established.
+If the requisite jobs were created and the application requirements were satisfied, even temporarily, the investor should be granted permanent residence.

-If the project has failed prior to the satisfaction of the EB-5 requirements, redeployment is a viable option for an investor.
-However, it must be noted that the redeployment must be done by the new commercial enterprise (NCE) rather than the individual investor.
+If the project has failed before the satisfaction of the EB-5 requirements, capital redeployment is a viable option for an investor.
+However, the redeployment must be done through the NCE rather than the individual investor.